Klausdk1999/la-boleria/README.md

 # la-boleria
+La-Boleria, is an Restful API, made to control one Bakery.
+It uses a PostgreSQL database to store users, cakes, and orders.
+It is here to show some more complex SQL querys, and their integration with an API.

+Documentation in Portuguese:

 - **POST** `/cakes`
     - Deve receber as informações necessárias para a criação de um novo tipo de bolo.